 The Framework Directive included a requirement for member states to undertake preliminary assessments of ambient air quality, prior to the implementation of the Daughter Directives under Article 5 of this Directive.
 The objectives of these assessments were to establish estimates for the overall distribution and levels of pollutants, and to identify additional monitoring required to fulfil obligations within the Framework Directive.
 The preliminary assessment (Bush, 2000) carried out for 1st Daughter Directive (AQDD1), 1999/30/EC, defined a set of zones to be used for air quality assessment in the UK.
 The preliminary assessment for the UK for AQDD4 was reported by Bush (2007).
 The AQD includes a similar requirement for continued assessment under Article 5, the preliminary assessment for the UK fulfilling this requirement was reported by Vincent et al. (2010).
 The AQD continues the requirement for the establishment of zones and agglomerations under Article 4.
-Table 1.1 contains details of area, population (from the 2011 census) and urban road length contained in each UK zone and agglomeration.
-The zones and agglomerations map for the UK is presented in Figure 1-1.
+Table 1.1 contains details of area, population and urban road length contained in each UK zone and agglomeration.
+The population data are mid-year estimates for 2017 derived from data provided by the Office for National Statistics for England and Wales, National Records of Scotland and Northern Ireland Statistics and Research Agency.
+Output area totals have been assigned to 1 km grid squares using residential information from OS address base.
+The zones and agglomerations map for the UK is presented in

+Figure 1-1.

-Figure 1-1 - UK zones and agglomerations for 2017
+Figure 1-1 - UK zones and agglomerations for 2018